Matveiiy/ToyLang/README.md

 # ToyLang
-Trying to imlement toy language(in early development..)
+Trying to imlement toy language using FASM(in early development..)